erkaiyublog/erkaiyublog.github.io/_posts/2023-02-09-review-of-VM-escape-QEMU-case-study.md

 Note that from the description above, we can see that they'll inject **shellcode** and **other dummy structures** on different parts of the memory, that's because DEP forces the injection of code and structure to be in their own places.
 ## The Vulnerable Code
+So, how does the memory leak happen?

 REALTEK network card supports two receive/transmit modes: C mode and C+ mode.
 The vulnerability arises in C+ mode where the NIC device emulator miscalculates the length of IP packet data and ends up **sending more data than actually available in the packet**.
 Thus the extra data that got sent will be a leak of memory.

 In the article, there're snippets of code from **hw/net/rtl8139.c** illustrating this vulnerability.

 	/* ip packet header */
 	ip_header *ip = NULL;